Commencement Guest FAQ

 Are tickets required?

 No. No tickets for either ceremony are required for guests.
-Students do need to RSVP for the SOJC ceremony, however, as outlined in these instructions.
+Students do, however, need to register for the SOJC ceremony through Tassel, as outlined in these instructions.

 Back to Top